Pruned double Hurwitz numbers: Preliminaries

 \subsection{Hurwitz galaxies and Branching graphs}

-In this subsection, we explain a connection between covers contributing to $\mathcal{H}_g(\mu,\nu)$ and graphs on curves.
-We will define two notions of graphs on curves, that will turn out to be equivalent.
+In this subsection, we explain a connection between covers contributing to $\mathcal{H}_g(\mu,\nu)$ and graphs on surfaces.
+We will define two notions of graphs on surfaces, that will turn out to be equivalent.
 We will start by defining branching graphs.
-We note, that we will view full-edges as two half-edges glued together at their respective vertex-free ends.
+We note that we will view full-edges as two half-edges glued together at their respective vertex-free ends.

-\begin{Definition} Let $d$ be a positive integers, $\mu$ and $\nu$ be ordered partitions of $d$.
-We define a branching graph of type $(g,\mu,\nu)$ to be a graph $\varGamma$ on an oriented surface $S$ of genus g, such that for $m=\ell(\mu)+\ell(\nu)-2+2g$: \begin{enumerate}[(i)] \item $S\backslash\varGamma$ is a disjoint union of open disks. \item There are $\ell(\mu)$ vertices, labeled $1,\dots,\ell(\mu)$, such that the vertex labeled $i$ is adjacent to $\mu_i\cdot m$ half-edges, labeled cyclically counterclockwise by $1,\dots,m$.
-We define the perimeter of the vertex labeled $i$ by $per(i)=\mu_i$. \item There are exactly $m$ full edges labeled by $1,\dots,m$. \item The $\ell(\nu)$ faces are labeled by $1,\dots,\ell(\nu)$ and the face labeled $i$ has perimeter $per(i)=\nu_i$, by which we mean, that each label occurs $\nu_i$ times inside the corresponding face, where we count full-edges adjacent to $i$ on both sides twice. \end{enumerate} Note, that we allow loops at the vertices. \end{Definition}
+\begin{Definition} Let $d$ be a positive integer, $\mu$ and $\nu$ be ordered partitions of $d$.
+We define a branching graph of type $(g,\mu,\nu)$ to be a graph $\varGamma$ embedded on an oriented surface $S$ of genus g, such that for $m=2g-2+\ell(\mu)+\ell(\nu)$: \begin{enumerate}[(i)] \item $S\backslash\varGamma$ is a disjoint union of open disks. \item There are $\ell(\mu)$ vertices, labeled $1,\dots,\ell(\mu)$, such that the vertex labeled $i$ is adjacent to $\mu_i\cdot m$ half-edges, labeled cyclically counterclockwise by $1,\dots,m$.
+We define the perimeter of the vertex labeled $i$ by $per(i)=\mu_i$. \item There are exactly $m$ full edges labeled by $1,\dots,m$. \item The $\ell(\nu)$ faces are labeled by $1,\dots,\ell(\nu)$ and the face labeled $i$ has perimeter $per(i)=\nu_i$, by which we mean, that each label occurs $\nu_i$ times inside the corresponding face, where we count full-edges adjacent to $i$ on both sides twice. \end{enumerate} Note that we allow loops at the vertices.
+An isomorphism between two Hurwitz galaxies, is an orientation-preserving homeomorphism of their respective surfaces, which induces an isomorphism of graphs, that preserves vertex-, (half-)edge- and face-labels. \end{Definition}